euro-kim/learnhanja/project_vue/README.md

 An open Hanja learning plat from for preparing for exams.

 ## License
 This project is created as for academic purporses.
-The website does not own the provided hanja information, and if any copyright issues exist, please contact the creater.
+The website does not own the provided hanja information, and if any copyright issues exist, please contact the creater..

 ## Credits
 - **Creator**: Euro Kim